Healthy Homes Assessment Epuni

 Home Assessments Epuni for Rental Properties

-There are a myriad of concerns to look over during an house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are numerous concerns to check during the home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
+The most common are:

-The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of an tenancy services ruling could be significant for property managers and landlords.
-For professional advice, call today to schedule your rental properties house assessment.
+The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy solutions ruling could be significant for property managers and landlords.
+For expert advice, call today to book your rental property home assessment.

 home assessments for rental properties